Former Pupils’ Participatory Creative workshops

 The Repair-Ed project applied for funding from Oxford University’s Participatory Research Seed Fund to run pilot workshops for participatory elements of the project in two Bristol wards, Hartcliffe & Withywood and Clifton.

-The pilot project involved collaborating with artists and cultural producers from Studio Susegad to design and hold two workshops (one in-person and one online) that drew on memory mapping practices, story-telling, drawing and collage to explore and map people’s memories of schooling.
+The pilot project involved collaborating with artists and cultural producers from Studio Susegad – Leeza Awojoba and Alexa Ledecky – to design and hold two workshops (one in-person and one online) that drew on memory mapping practices, story-telling, drawing and collage to explore and map people’s memories of schooling.

-We worked collaboratively with and learned from the artists and cultural producers who brought extensive experience in creative arts-based methods, story-telling processes and creating spaces that centre care and connection across difference.
+We worked collaboratively with and learned from Leeza and Alexa who brought extensive experience in creative arts-based methods, story-telling processes and creating spaces that centre care and connection across difference.
 This was particularly significant in the case of our research with people who live/lived in neighbourhoods where there is significant economic deprivation that have a history of extractive research practices, and local authorities and services ‘doing to’ rather than ‘working with’ local communities.

 The pilot project has also enabled us to experiment with novel participatory creative methods that support the exploration of memories and experiences of schooling.
 For example, it has been particularly insightful for our learning around the role of storytelling, and working with analogy and metaphor, in supporting people to access and explore the memories of schooling in ways that feel comfortable, valuable and safer for them.